woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/index.rst

 .. _dataadmin.pgBasics:

-Data Storage and Management in PostGIS
+Data storage and management in PostGIS
 ======================================

 This section describes how data is stored and managed in your PostGIS database and some of the tools and procedures that are available to work with the data.